dedalus-ivd/ivd-ais-docker-solution/guides/single_node_deployment.md

 - from the release, copy the xdiscovery-service-5.1.3\x1v1\conf\xdiscovery-service into the conf folder
 - from the relase, copy the xdiscovery-service-5.1.3\x1v1\docker\.env file into the env folder and rename it ds.env

+### Check the proxy configuration

+- Every service should be proxied by the HAProxy set up in the node.
+- The configuration of the proxy should handle every AIS service.
+- Check the file haproxy/conf/haproxy.conf to be sure you service is correctly handled [here](https://confluence.dedalus.com/display/IAT/IVD+Services+-+deployment+info) in the table where you see the column HAproxy configuration ready.
+Otherwise check the documentation of the product

 ### Setting the deployment info
 - into the ds.env file set the deployment info, in this case we assume xdiscovery as user, psw and db name
 - the MONGODB_CONN_STRING with the url of the mongo , in our case mongo:27017